renovatebot/renovate/docs/usage/updating-rebasing.md

 ## Manual refresh

 You can request that Renovate refresh a PR by ticking the refresh checkbox on GitHub or Gitlab.

+You can instead request a PR refresh by renaming the PR title to begin with `refresh!`.
 Or you can add a "refresh" label to the PR.
 The label name is configurable via the `refreshLabel` option.